 - Best type of cannabis for pain relief

 - Side effects of using cannabis for back pain relief

 - Is it legal to use cannabis as a pain reliever?

 - Final thoughts on cannabis and back pain

 - Find pain relief at your local chiropractor's office

-Back pain can be one of the most debilitating conditions an individual can encounter; there are very few daily activities that do not involve some kind of movement or even bracing of your back.
+Chronic back pain can be one of the most debilitating conditions an individual can encounter; there are very few daily activities that do not involve some kind of movement or even bracing of your back.

-Living with Chronic Back Pain can leave you feeling frustrated, incapable and, at times, downright depressed.
+Living with Chronic Back Pain can leave you feeling frustrated, incapable, and at times, downright depressed.

 The situation can look particularly bleak if you are unable to find any relief for your pain from more traditional medicines and techniques.

-This article will give you all of the relevant information you might need to know about cannabis and back pain to help you make an informed choice about trying it for yourself.
+This article will give you all of the relevant information you might need to know about medical cannabis and back pain to help you make an informed choice about trying it for yourself.